mattmc3/zsh_unplugged/README.md

 This isn't a plugin manager - it's a way to show you how to manage your own plugins using small, easy to understand snippets of Zsh.
 All this with the thought that perhaps, once-and-for-all, we can demystify what plugin managers do.
-And maybe for simple configs, do away with the idea that we even need to use bloated Zsh plugin managers and just simply do it ourselves.
+And for basic configs do away with using a plugin manager altogether and simply do it ourselves.

 You can grab a ~20 line function and you have everything you need to manage your own plugins from here on out.
 By way of contrast, I ran a rough line count of zinit's